rcsb/py-rcsb-api/docs/data_api/query_construction.md

 ```

 ## Helpful Methods
 There are several methods included to make working with query objects easier.
-These methods can help you refine your queries to request exactly and only what you want and further understand the GraphQL syntax.
+These methods can help you refine your queries to request exactly and only what you want, as well as further understand the GraphQL syntax.

 ### get_editor_link()
 This method returns the link to a [GraphiQL](https://data.rcsb.org/graphql/index.html) window with the query.
 From the window, you can use the user interface to explore other fields and refine your query.
-Method of Query class.
+Method of the `DataQuery` class.

 ```python
-from rcsbapi.data import DataQuery as Query query = Query(
+from rcsbapi.data import DataQuery as Query

+query = Query(
     input_type="entries",
     input_ids=["4HHB"],